Steven Shingler: Club career

 On 8 March 2019, Shingler was granted early release from Cardiff Blues to sign a short-term deal with Pro D2 outfit Mont-de-Marsan in France.

-On 29 March 2019, Shingler returns to England to sign for Ealing Trailfinders in the RFU Championship from the 2019–20 season.
+On 29 March 2019, it was announced that Shingler would return to England, signing a contract with the Ealing Trailfinders in the RFU Championship for the 2019–20 season.
+Shingler was named as the club captain for the 2022–23 RFU Championship season.

 International career

 Steven Shingler was born in Swansea, Wales and represented Wales Under-20's on fourteen occasions.
 On 17 November 2011 he stated his commitment to break into the Wales senior squad.

 On 5 January 2012, Shingler was named in the provisional Scotland squad for the 2012 Six Nations, based on the fact that his mother was born in Dumfries, Scotland.
 However, due to his appearances for Wales u-20, the WRU contested this call up, stating that Wales had officially declared their u-20 squad as their second XV at the time, which they understood made Shingler ineligible to represent any country other than Wales under the 'capture' rules.
 The Scottish Rugby Union defended their selection, saying that Shingler had refused to sign a document tying himself to Wales and believed he was eligible to play internationally for Scotland.
 However the WRU challenged this position, and the IRB ruled that Shingler was only eligible to play for Wales, and not Scotland.
 In May 2012 an IRB appeal hearing confirmed the earlier ruling that Shingler can only represent Wales.

 In May 2013 he was selected in the Wales national rugby union team 32-man training squad for the summer 2013 tour to Japan.
 He was also selected for the full national squad tour to South Africa in June 2014.